expfactory/expfactory-python/doc/source/installation.rst

 Installation
 ============

-To install the latest version, use pip:
+expfactory-python is the controller of all pieces of this infrastructure.
+You can install it with pip, either the development version: To install the latest version, use pip:

 ::